On this page

 The overall public health investigation is being led by Zoe Rettell, TB Nurse Case Manager in collaboration with Dr. Paul Lewis, Multnomah County Health Department TB Clinic Medical Director.
 They are working closely with Multnomah Education Service District and Portland School District leadership.

-What is the Multnomah County Health Department Communicable Disease Services Program, and what does it do?
+What does the Health Department's Communicable Disease Services Program do?

-We understand that this news may be concerning, and we are committed to keeping you informed and taking all necessary precautions to ensure the health and safety of our school community and families.
-Please do not hesitate to reach out if you have any questions about this FAQ or TB in general, please call the TB Case Management team at 503-988-3406.
+We understand that this news may be concerning.
+We are committed to keeping you informed and taking all necessary precautions to ensure the health and safety of our school community and families.